-When the vacation days decrease to 8 hours remaining, the control assembly will automatically switch to STANDARD mode.
+When the vacation days decrease to 9 hours remaining, the Control Assembly will automatically switch to the previously selected mode.

-NOTICE: Normally the display will only show the remaining vacation days.
+NOTICE: Normally, the display will only show the remaining vacation days.

 ▲ CAUTION!
 Hydrogen gas builds up in a hot water system when it is not used for a long period (two weeks or more).
 Hydrogen gas is extremely flammable.
 If the hot water system has not been used for two weeks or more, open a hot water faucet for several minutes at the kitchen sink before using any electrical appliances connected to the hot water system.
 Do not smoke or have an open flame or other ignition source near the faucet while it is open.